dgrundel/woo-product-importer/README.md

 Thanks to the following folks for helping make this plugin even better!

 - Github user becasual for running his server out of memory, prompting me to add AJAXy importing and for finding that spaces in image URLs were causing problems
-- Subhan Toba for noting that we were inserting duplicate SKUs
+- Subhan Toba for noting that we were inserting duplicate SKUs, prompting me to support product updating

 More information on our blog:
 http://webpresencepartners.com/2012/09/19/a-free-simple-woocommerce-csv-importer/